fabiocicerchia/go-proxy-cache/README.md

     # to form a certificate chain.
     certfile: server.pem
     keyfile: server.key
+    # WARNING: INTERNAL SERVER BEHAVIOUR
+    override:
+      # CipherSuites is a list of supported cipher suites for TLS versions up to
+      # TLS 1.2.
+If CipherSuites is nil, a default list of secure cipher suites
+      # is used, with a preference order based on hardware performance.
+The
+      # default cipher suites might change over Go versions.
+Note that TLS 1.3
+      # ciphersuites are not configurable.
+      ciphersuites:
+      - 49196 # TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384
+      - 49200 # TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
+      - 52393 # TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305
+      - 52392 # TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305
+      - 49195 # TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256
+      - 49199 # TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
+      # PreferServerCipherSuites controls whether the server selects the
+      # client's most preferred ciphersuite, or the server's most preferred
+      # ciphersuite.
+If true then the server's preference, as expressed in
+      # the order of elements in CipherSuites, is used.
+      preferserverciphersuites: true
+      # MinVersion contains the minimum TLS version that is acceptable.
+      # If zero, TLS 1.0 is currently taken as the minimum.
+      minversion: 771 # VersionTLS12
+      # MaxVersion contains the maximum TLS version that is acceptable.
+      # If zero, the maximum version supported by this package is used,
+      # which is currently TLS 1.3.
+      maxversion: 772 # VersionTLS13
+      # CurvePreferences contains the elliptic curves that will be used in
+      # an ECDHE handshake, in preference order.
+If empty, the default will
+      # be used.
+The client will use the first preference as the type for
+      # its key share in TLS 1.3.
+This may change in the future.
+      curvepreferences:
+      - 23 # CurveP256
+      - 29 # X25519
   # --- TIMEOUT
   timeout:
     # It is the maximum duration for reading the entire request, including the